 It is important that you make sure your site is mobile optimized and performing as fast as possible.
 Not only is page speed going to be considered in site rankings, but page speed affects user experience, which directly correlates with user conversions.
 To learn more about AMP enabled or mobile optimized sites, contact a Flying V Group representative today and find out how we can make sure your site is a top performing site.

 If you found this article helpful, I would be thrilled if you could please share it with your network.
 Or, even better, subscribe to our company’s newsletter.
 The newsletter is sent once monthly and is filled with all of the latest developments in the digital marketing space and tips to help you enhance your online presence.
-You will also receive a free E-Book that includes the Top 10 Business and Digital Marketing Tools that we use to run Flying V Group.

 Thanks so much for reading.
 Please leave a comment with feedback or any questions you may have about the blog article.

 Join over 10,000 subscribers and get the FREE E-Book

 AWESOME MARKETING TOOLS FOR POWERFUL BUSINESS GROWTH!